picachuu/CCAPDEV_MCO_TechLite/README.md

 node app.js
 ```
 - Launch node app.js (to create database) and Ctrl + C to end the session
-- Import all collections given in the csv files corresponding to the collections in MongoDB Compass
+- Import all collections given in the json files within the samples zip corresponding to the collections in MongoDB Database/Compass

 Run the application: